Diabetic Peripheral Neuropathy

 Calcium and vitamin D help keep bones strong.
 Strong bones can keep you on your feet, and prevent falls that can damage joints.
 Dairy products are the best sources of calcium, but other options are green, leafy vegetables like broccoli and kale.
 If you don't get enough calcium through diet, ask your doctor about supplements.

 Protect Joints With Good Posture

 Stand and sit up straight.
-Good posture protects your joints all the way from your neck down to your knees.
+Good posture protects joints all the way from the neck down to your knees.
 One easy way to improve posture is by walking.
 The faster you walk, the harder your muscles work to keep you upright.
 Swimming can also improve posture.